Dr. Jeffrey K. Actor

 Department of Pathology and Laboratory Medicine

-The research in the laboratory is directed at understanding the host proinflammatory response and regulation of cytokines during parasitic infections.
-Towards this goal we have developed models of tuberculosis in susceptible and resistant mice using modified MTB organisms.
-We utilize quantitative immunological methods and RT-PCR to reliably measure message for mycobacteria and cytokines in small tissue samples.
-Understanding the host response to infectious agents will allow development of effective vaccines to combat these diseases.
-A converging research interest investigates lactoferrin as a natural mediator of immune responses, for utilization in models systems of infection and stress (SIRS; systemic inflammatory response syndrome).
+The research in our laboratory is directed at understanding the host proinflammatory response and regulation of cytokines during pathogenic infections.
+Towards this goal we developed models of tuberculosis to understand development of immune related pathology during disease manifestation.
+We utilize quantitative immunological methods and RT-PCR to reliably measure both protein and message for cytokines in small tissue samples, and immunohistochemistry and flow cytometry to understand relationships to cellular phenotypes in lung tissue over time.
+It is our goal to better understand the molecular events involved in host response to infectious agents, so we can target rationale development of effective therapeutics and vaccines to combat disease states.
+A converging research interest investigates lactoferrin as a natural mediator of immune responses, for utilization in models systems of infection and stress.

 Office: MSB 2.214